-- A cumulative undergraduate approximate B average or above in the area of focus or related area and evidence of an overall productive GPA;
+- A cumulative undergraduate approximately B average or above in the area of focus or related area and evidence of an overall productive GPA

 - Departmental requirements as stated for each department.

 Provide official documentation of English language proficiency by one of the following:

 - Submit an official test score from an English language proficiency test accepted by ACU.
 Official test scores should be sent directly from the testing entity.
 ACU’s test code is 6001.
 Accepted English language proficiency tests are: Test of English as a Foreign Language (TOEFL), International English Language System (IELTS), EIKEN, Pearson Test of English (PTE-Academic), and CAE.

 - Students who have a conferred bachelor’s degree or higher from an accredited US institution